NicholasCorrado/LIP/README.md

 ```
 uniform
-skew-date-5-5
-skew-date-10-10
-skew-date-20-20
 skew-date-50-50
-skew-date-50-10
-skew-date-10-50
 skew-date-first-half
 skew-date-linear
-skew-date-linear-part-20-20
-skew-date-linear-part-20-20-supp-10-20
+skew-date-date-part-adversary
 ```

-Possible values for `<SF>` depends on how you generated the SSB dataset.
-You can technically input any scale factor for which you have the data.
-However, in this project, we only provide datasets for SF = 1, so please only specify SF = 1 when running.
+Because you generated SSB for SF = 1, you must use 1 as the `<SF>` argument.

-## Execution Example
+## Execution Examples

 Here is how you would run query 4.2 using LIP-42 on dataset skew-date-50-50 with SF = 1:

 ```
-./apps/main 4.2 lip42 skew-date-50-50 1
+$ ./apps/main 4.2 lip42 skew-date-50-50 1
 ```

 The output will look something like